By: Ronnie Brown on January 25th, 2022

 A successful glass bead test involves first mounting a sample of the wire mesh to be tested to a test sieve frame.
 The sieve is loaded with the certified glass beads, which are collectively weighed before testing, and inserted into a sieve shaker, air jet sieve, or sonic sifter to facilitate particle agitation.

 An end of sieve analysis is then used to calculate the amount of time the glass beads will need to be agitated on the test sieve.
 At this point, the glass beads are run, with the beads retained on the sieve being reweighed.

-As wire mesh is implemented to screen and filter specific particle sizes, glass bead testing is critical as it will reveal the largest particle size that will pass through a particular mesh specification.
+As wire mesh is used for screening and filtration applications, glass bead testing is critical as it will reveal the largest particle size that will pass through a particular mesh specification.
 This, in turn, provides insight into how the mesh will perform after a filter cake is accumulated on the mesh.